 This progressive eye disease causes the cornea to thin and distort, altering the eye’s ability to see clearly.
 Depending on the level of distortion, it often results in astigmatism or nearsightedness.
 Other symptoms can include sensitivity to light, eye fatigue, headaches, and double vision.
 If left unaddressed, Keratoconus can lead to substantial loss of vision.
 Keratoconus can be corrected with glasses, custom-made soft contact lenses, or corneal transplantation.

 Fuchs’ Corneal Dystrophy

 Fuchs’ corneal dystrophy is a chronic eye disorder that causes swelling in the endothelium, the innermost layer of the cornea, and gradually leads to corneal deterioration.
 In the beginning stages, it can result in blurry or foggy vision, but as the disorder progresses, it may lead to painful blisters on the corneal surface.
-Early stages of Fuchs’ dystrophy can be treated with medicated eye drops designed to reduce pressure within the cornea.
+Early stages of Fuchs’ dystrophy can be treated with medicated eye drops.
 Advanced cases will require a corneal transplant.

 Dry eye is a condition that can develop with age or be the result of eye surgery, disease, certain medications, or hormonal changes.
 Also simply known as dry eye, the condition affects your eye’s ability to produce tears for adequate lubrication.
 Side effects can include:

 - Itchy eyes